Jordanmuss99/Github-Repo-Sync/README.md

 2. Configure your GitHub repository's webhook settings to send push events to the URL: `http://your-public-ip:8000/webhook`.

-3. The program will automatically handle the webhook events and synchronize the repository when changes are pushed to the "main" branch.
+3. The program will automatically handle the webhook events and synchronize the repository when changes are pushed to the chosen branch.

 ## License